petermartens98/OpenAI-Whisper-Audio-Transcription-And-Summarization-Chatbot/README.md

 # OpenAI-Whisper-Audio-Transcription-Streamlit-App
 ### Description
-Python Streamlit web app enabling users to upload audio files and then utilize OpenAI (Whisper, GPT-4 to generate audio transcriptions, and summarizations.
-Users can then chat about these transcriptions.
-Data (user id, passwords, file name, transcript, summary, messages) are then stored in an SQLite DB for user login and later data retrieval.
+o	Python Streamlit web app enabling users to upload audio files and then utilize OpenAI (Whisper, GPT-4) to generate audio transcriptions, summarizations, sentiment analysis and text metrics.
+Users can then also intelligently chat about these transcriptions with a GPT4 bot.
+Data is stored in an SQLite DB for user login and later data retrieval.

 ### App V5 Screenshot
 #### Implemented GPT-4 ChatBot Functionality
 ![image](https://github.com/petermartens98/OpenAI-Whisper-Audio-Transcription-And-Summarization-Chatbot/assets/87671757/388abd0a-07f0-42ed-87e1-1b9196678e83)

 ### App V4 Screenshots
 #### App V4 Login Page